Wednesday, Jan 31, 2018 - Sunday, Feb 18, 2018 at Clarence Brown Theatre Mainstage

 “Dynamic!
 Rich!
 Impressive!
 Cleverly crafted!
 Articulate!
 Razor-sharp!” ~ Salt Lake Tribune

-A gentle children’s book that stirs the passions of a segregationist senator and a no-nonsense state librarian in 1959 Montgomery, just as the Civil Rights Movement is flowering.
+A gentle children’s book stirs the passions of a segregationist senator and a no-nonsense state librarian in 1959 Montgomery, just as the Civil Rights Movement is flowering.
 Inspired by true events, Alabama Story puts politicians, star-crossed childhood friends, and one feisty author in a struggle for the soul of the Deep South.

 Late Seating: Evening shows begin promptly at 7:30pm and matinees at 2:00pm.
 We encourage you to arrive by 7:00pm for evening performances and 1:30pm for matinees.
 Seats are guaranteed until show time.